KaranSoren21/api_on_arduino/README.md

 * [Node js](https://nodejs.org/en/)
 * [Visual C++ Build Environment](https://visualstudio.microsoft.com/vs/community/)<br>

 **The following commands need to run on the command prompt.
-Run these following commands under this project file.**
+Copy the address of this project file in which this file is located into the computer system.
+And paste it as (For Examples) *cd C:\Users\User_name\ Documents\api_on_arduino* on the command prompt.
+Run these following commands under this address.**

 * npm install -g node-gyp
 * npm config set msvs_version 2019 (depend on versions of VS community or build tools)